There are many factors that can affect the sentencing process and the range of likely sentencing outcomes.

 - The assistance and cooperation of the offender (if any) with the police;

 - Any reports are written by experts for sentencing purposes;

 - The presiding judge/magistrate’s perception of the offender’s offending.

-- Whether the sentence given must be appropriate for the seriousness of the offence;
+- Whether the sentence is given must be appropriate for the seriousness of the offence;

-- If there are co-offenders, whether there is any parity in sentence.
+- If there are co-offenders, whether there is any parity in a sentence.

 Please note that the above list is not exhaustive and the Court can rely on other sentencing principles under the Sentencing Act 1995 (WA), Sentence Administration Act 2003 (WA) or common law principles.